bkor-git/AD-Project/README.md

 ## Dataset
 The CSV files contain time-series data of agents’ coordinates, acceleration, rotation, and identity.
-The data was exported from the Unity simulation for normal scenario and captured at regular intervals of 0.1 (10 Hz) and 0.02 (50 Hz) seconds.
+The data was exported from the Unity simulation for the normal scenario and captured at regular intervals of 0.1 (10 Hz) and 0.02 (50 Hz) seconds.
 Each row represents a specific instance of measurement for an agent, and each column corresponds to a particular data attribute.
 The following attributes are included in the dataset: